Your Best Public Health Life: Well-Being and Impact (Introductory Course)

 - Create an action plan: Develop a personalized plan to integrate well-being practices and strategies for achieving your public health goals.

-- Professionals with at least seven years of experience in domestic or global public health work (including health care, academic, government, and civil society settings)
+- Staff, faculty, and public health professionals with experience in domestic or global public health work (including health care, academic, government, and civil society settings)

 By the end of the course, learners will be able to: